GLEN’S SOAPBOX – PLANNING FOR SUCCESS

 You might think it stops there, but it’s not just about selecting great estimating software.
 It’s about helping estimators make the most of the product they use.

 So what is the best way to implement the software you’ve selected?
-Stay tuned for Part 2 of “Planning for Success”.
+Stay tuned for Part 2 of “Planning for Success” when it comes to rolling out a new estimating package.

 Glen Townsley is the founder of Pronamics, and has spent over 30 years building estimating software after a successful career as a civil estimator and project manager.